samuelsylvander/vadsbo_dimmerguiden/README.md

 -   `"project types".products` --> could this be renamed to `required_products` to make it clearer?
 Alternatively, maybe just have a `required: true` flag inside products which are added by template.

+-   I don't really know what environmental sensors are, but I added them as a separate type of sensor: `environmental_sensor`

 -   added some products, just for testing

 ### Bugs